Oracle Licensing

 Oracle’s licensing stance varies across virtualization platforms.
 Below is a summary of how key platforms are treated:

-• VMware vSphere (ESXi): Oracle classifies VMware as soft partitioning.
+• VMware vSphere (ESXi): Oracle classifies VMware as a soft partitioning solution.
 If any Oracle software runs on a VMware cluster, Oracle’s policy is that all physical cores in all hosts of that cluster must be fully licensed, even if the Oracle workload runs on just one VM.
-In newer vSphere versions, Oracle auditors have gone further, sometimes asserting that all clusters under the same vCenter (where VM migration is possible) be licensed.
-This aggressive stance means a single Oracle VM in a large VMware farm can trigger licensing requirements for dozens or hundreds of cores – a massive financial risk.
+In newer vSphere versions, Oracle auditors have taken it a step further, sometimes asserting that all clusters under the same vCenter (where VM migration is possible) should be licensed.
+This aggressive stance means that a single Oracle VM in a large VMware farm can trigger licensing requirements for dozens or hundreds of cores—a massive financial risk.

-• Microsoft Hyper-V: Hyper-V is also deemed soft partitioning.
+• Microsoft Hyper-V: Hyper-V is also referred to as soft partitioning.
 Oracle requires licensing every physical core of each host (or cluster) where an Oracle VM resides.
 Similar to VMware, using Hyper-V for Oracle can eliminate any licensing savings from virtualization unless the Oracle VMs are kept on a dedicated, isolated Hyper-V server or cluster.

 • IBM LPAR (PowerVM on IBM Power Systems): IBM’s Logical Partitioning (LPAR) technology is considered hard partitioning when using capped partitions.
 Oracle permits sub-capacity licensing on IBM Power servers if the LPAR is defined with a fixed number of CPU cores for Oracle.
 For instance, an IBM Power server might have 16 cores, but if an Oracle database is confined to an LPAR with four cores, you can license just those 4.
 The LPAR mustn’t be an “uncapped” or elastic partition; dynamic resource sharing could invalidate the sub-capacity allowance in Oracle’s view.

-• Kernel-based Virtual Machine (KVM): Oracle treats KVM (and similar open-source hypervisors like Xen or Red Hat Virtualization) as soft partitioning.
+• Kernel-based Virtual Machine (KVM): Oracle treats KVM (and similar open-source hypervisors, such as Xen or Red Hat Virtualization), as soft partitioning.
 This means an Oracle deployment on a KVM host requires licensing all cores of that host (or cluster, if KVM hosts are pooled for live migration).
 The flexibility of moving VMs or dynamically allocating CPU in KVM does not limit license obligations in Oracle’s eyes.

 • Other Virtual Platforms: Generally, any virtualization that does not physically segregate hardware is treated as soft partitioning.
 For example, Oracle does not recognize Docker containers or Linux cgroups as boundaries – the underlying server must be fully licensed if Oracle runs in a container.
 On the other hand, certain vendor-specific hard partitioning technologies are accepted.
-Oracle Solaris Zones can be hard partitioning if you use “capped zones” (limiting Oracle to specific cores).
-Legacy UNIX partitioning like HP nPar/vPar and Fujitsu PPAR are also recognized as hard partitions.
+Oracle Solaris Zones can be challenging to partition if you use “capped zones” (which limit Oracle to specific cores).
+Legacy UNIX partitioning, like HP nPar/vPar and Fujitsu PPAR, is also recognized as a hard partition.
 Always consult Oracle’s official partitioning policy for the definitive list of approved methods, and assume anything not explicitly listed is not a valid way to reduce license counts.

 Common Audit and Compliance Risks by Platform